-Senior Planner Acuna addressed the Commission and public on procedures for conducting the online meeting since all participants were attending from a remote location.
-Instructions on how to comment and ask questions via the Zoom application was given.
+Senior Planner Acuna addressed the Commission and public on procedures for conducting the online meeting since all participants were attending from remote locations.
+Instructions on how to comment and ask questions via the Zoom application were given.

 There were no oral communications from the public.